streamshub/flink-sql-examples/prometheus-install/README.md

    ```
    kubectl port-forward svc/prometheus-service -n flink 9090
    ```
-4. Now you can monitor the metrics in job manager or task manager via the prometheus UI is accessible at localhost:9090.
+4. Now you can monitor the metrics in job manager or task manager via the Prometheus UI is accessible at localhost:9090.
 ![img.png](job_metric.png)
 ![img.png](task_metric.png)

-# Integrate Prometheus into Flink cluster in openshift cluster
+# Integrate Prometheus into Flink cluster deployed on OpenShift

-Since Openshift already has built-in Prometheus installed and configured, we can integrate with it by deploying `PodMonitor` CR for flink cluster:
+Since Openshift already has a built-in Prometheus installed and configured, we can integrate with it by deploying a `PodMonitor` CR for the flink cluster:

 1. Install the pre-configured `PodMonitor` CR:
    ```
-   oc apply -f prometheus-install/flink-monitor.yaml -n flink
+   oc apply -f prometheus-install/podmonitor_example/flink-monitor.yaml -n flink
    ```
-   Note: This CR is using `recommendation-app` as an example.
-Please update it if it's for other application.
+   Note: This CR is configured to select the `FlinkDeployment` created as part of the `recommendation-app` example.
+Please update the `selector.matchLabels` field in `flink-monitor.yaml` if you are running a different example.

 2. It takes around 5 minutes to wait for prometheus operator to update the config for prometheus server.
-After that, you can query the metrics in the Openshift UI as described [here](https://docs.openshift.com/container-platform/4.16/observability/monitoring/managing-metrics.html#querying-metrics-for-all-projects-as-an-administrator_managing-metrics).
+After that, you can query the metrics in the OpenShift UI as described [here](https://docs.openshift.com/container-platform/4.16/observability/monitoring/managing-metrics.html#querying-metrics-for-all-projects-as-an-administrator_managing-metrics).
 ![img.png](openshift_jobmanager.png)
 ![img.png](openshift_taskmanager.png)